krendlV/moodle-filter_courselist/README.md

 - showall: includes a show all button at the bottom of the coursecards grid.
 - noresults: text to show when there are no results

+### A note on including custom course fields

+- When including custom course fields, be aware of how the values are saved, in order for filters to work.
+For example, the value of a dropdown menu is not the text of the selected option, but its index.

 ### Using alternative templates.

 You can specify an alternative mustache template using the paramter **template**, eg *template=list*.

-This will use an alternative Mustache template instead of the course cards.
+This will use an alternative Mustache template instead of the built-in Moodlecourse cards.
 You can put your own templates into the /templates subfolder, or use the existing ones.

+### Included templates

-For now, there is one alternative template - "list", that renders similar to the list view of the myoverview block.
+- list: similar to the "list" view of the myoverview block
+- teaser: similar to list, but smaller, usable in sidebars
+- slick-carousel: a carousel using the awesome slick carousel - https://kenwheeler.github.io/slick/
+- simple-list: a simple html list of course links
+- simple-list-unlinked: a simple html list of course names

 In addition to the standard fields of the course DB item, you can use these values in mustache templates:

+- {{ coursecategory }}
 - {{ courseimage }}
-- {{ coursecategory }}
 - {{ courseprogress }}
+- {{ wwwroot }}

-### Example with all possible parameters
+## Usage example with all possible parameters

 {{ courselist title="featured courses" search enrolled=true categoryids=[1,2] courseids=[3,4] sort=startdate reverse filters=[startdate<NOW,mycustomfield=1] number=23 showall noresults="no courses found" template=list }}

-### A note on including custom course fields

-- When including custom course fields, be aware of how the values are saved, in order for filters to work.
-For example, the value of a dropdown menu is not the text of the selected option, but its index.